mimersql/mimersql_v11.0/README.md

 This is a docker build of Mimer SQL version 11.0.
 It comes with a ten user license, the same that all our free downloads come with; see https://developer.mimer.com/product-overview/downloads/

+The docker image include a webservice that let you monitor and administer the Mimer SQL database using standard REST calls.

 ## Running Mimer
 Run the container with